DeclarativeHub/Bond/README.md

 Bond v4 represents a major evolution of the framework.
 It's core has been rewritten from scratch and, while concepts are still pretty much the same, some things have changed from the outside to.
 In order to successfully upgrade your project to Bond v4, it is recommended to re-read this document.
 After that, you can proceed with the conversion:

-### Dynamic become **Scalar**
+### Dynamic become **Observable**

-Convert objects of `Dynamic` type to `Scalar` type.
+Convert objects of `Dynamic` type to `Observable` type.
 Simple renaming should do the trick.

-### DynamicArray become **Vector**
+### DynamicArray become **ObservableArray**

-Convert objects of `DynamicArray` type to `Vector` type.
+Convert objects of `DynamicArray` type to `ObservableArray` type.
 Simple renaming should do the trick.

 ### Bond and ArrayBond are deprecated

-Bonds were used to observe changes of an object.
+Bonds were used to observe changes of a Dynamic.
 With Bond v4, observing changes is much simpler.
 Instead of creating a new object, you can now use `observe` method on any Observable type.
 In other words, code like

 ```swift
 let myBond = Bond<Int>() { value in